abhiSrv/DeliverySample/README.md

   3. Code coverage can be improved by writing unit tests

 # Changes required for Using
-  1. Generate your own key for google maps and update it in "google_maps_key.xml" file.
+  1. Generate your own key for google maps and update it in "google_maps_api.xml" file.